Foreign Legion Pioneer Company 1968-1970

 Foreign Legion Info store - Banner

-You may support us at any time through our store.
+Enjoying the article?
+You can support this website through our store.
 Thank you.

 ———